Lenovo: 1999–2010: Merger with the IBM Personal Systems Group and sale of smartphone division

 IBM also acquired an 18.9% share of Lenovo in 2005 as part of Lenovo's purchase of IBM's personal computing division.
-In the years following the deal, IBM sold their stake in Lenovo, with a final sale in 2011 completing their divestment.
+In the years following the deal, IBM sold its stake in Lenovo, with a final sale in 2011 completing its divestment.

 Mary Ma, Lenovo's chief financial officer from 1990 to 2007, was in charge of investor relations.
 Under her leadership, Lenovo successfully integrated Western-style accountability into its corporate culture.
 Lenovo's emphasis on transparency earned it a reputation for the best corporate governance among mainland Chinese firms.
 While Hong Kong-listed firms were only required to issue financial reports twice per year, Lenovo followed the international norm of issuing quarterly reports.
 Lenovo created an audit committee and a compensation committee with non-management directors.
 The company started roadshows twice per year to meet institutional investors.
 Ma organized the first-ever investor relations conference held in mainland China.
 The conference was held in Beijing in 2002 and televised on China Central Television (CCTV).
 Liu and Ma co-hosted the conference and both gave speeches on corporate governance.

 Lenovo sold its smartphone and tablet division in 2008 for in order to focus on personal computers and then paid US$200 million to buy it back in November 2009.
 As of 2009, the mobile division ranked third in terms of unit share in China's mobile handset market.
 Lenovo invested in a fund dedicated to providing seed funding for mobile application development for its LeGarden online app store.
 As of 2010, LeGarden had more than 1,000 programs available for the LePhone.
 At the same time, LeGarden counted 2,774 individual developers and 542 developer companies as members.